 COP-28 Significant Targets for Waste Management Sector

->> LOP- blockchain solution aiming to establish a global marketplace for recycling credits.
+>> LOP – A blockchain solution creating a global marketplace for recycling credits.

 (Ref: Picture-© DOERS - stock.adobe.com)